Transylvania Tour from Bucharest – 4 days

 - Historical Centers of Sibiu, Brasov and Sighisoara

-- Fortified Churches in Biertan, Viscri and Saschiz (World Heritage Sites)
+- Fortified Churches in Biertan, Viscri and Malancrav (World Heritage Sites)

 - Visit of Peles Castle considered by many one of the most beautiful castles in all Europe.
 It was the final resting place for several Romanian monarchs including King Carol I, who died here in 1914.
-The nowadays museum lcated in the castle of the most important and most valuable painting collections in Europe, almost 2.000 pieces.
+The nowadays museum located in the castle has one of the most important and most valuable painting collections in Europe of almost 2.000 pieces.